 - The biggest positive when looking at a retainer is the relationship between client and agency.
 Like all relationships, strong understanding and passion take time to form.
 A retainer allows a PR agency to understand what works best for their clients without the constraints of a fixed time limit that can be faced with project work.
 At Seven Media, we pride ourselves and being able to work collaboratively with a whole host of clients, becoming an extension of their team.

 - Retaining an agency allows businesses to have unparalleled access to journalists and influencers, that the agency themselves have built up over many years and that they wouldn’t necessarily have the ability or contact details to reach out to.
 With this also comes the added bonus that the agency is constantly receiving media and influencer requests, generating immediate and future opportunities for their clients.

-- Seven Media offers clients a 24/7 press office which ensures availability at short notice so you can pick up the phone, what’s app or email without worrying about additional charges.
+- Seven Media offers clients a 24/7 press office which ensures availability at short notice so you can pick up the phone, what’s an app, or email without worrying about additional charges.